gngrwzrd/soccerapp/readme.md

 ## Setup ##

 For each application you'd like to have soccerapp setup for.
-You copy the entire soccerapp folder to a new foler, then bootstrap it.
+You copy the entire soccerapp folder to a new folder, then bootstrap it.

     cp soccerapp mynewapp
     cd mynewapp